Buffy the Vampire Slayer season 1: Reception

-On the review aggregator website Metacritic, the first season scored 80 out of 100, based on 15 reviews, indicating "Generally favorable reviews".
-Rotten Tomatoes gave season one a score of 92% with an average rating of 8 out of 10 based on 26 reviews with a critics' consensus stating, "Buffy slays her way into the pop-culture lexicon in a debut season that lays the groundwork for one of TV's greatest supernatural teen dramas."
+On the review aggregator website Metacritic, the first season scored 80 out of 100 based on 15 reviews, indicating "generally favorable reviews".
+Rotten Tomatoes gave season one a score of 97% with an average rating of 7.70 out of 10 based on 37 reviews, with a critics' consensus stating, "Buffy slays her way into the pop-culture lexicon in a debut season that lays the groundwork for one of TV's greatest supernatural teen dramas."

 The pilot episode, "Welcome to the Hellmouth", was nominated for a Primetime Emmy Award for Outstanding Makeup for a Series.

-DVD release
+In retrospect, Joss Whedon said: "In season one, we found that we had a show that people liked.
+I really thought people were going to laugh at the Buffy/Angel thing and say, 'Well, he's a vampire.
+This is so hokey.'
+But they couldn’t get enough of it.
+It definitely made me realize the soap opera aspect of it; a continuing story of the romance and the people and their emotions was really what was fascinating.
+The monsters were all very well and good, but in the first season we were like, 'Let’s take our favorite horror movies and turn them into high school stories.'"

+Home media

 Buffy the Vampire Slayer: The Complete First Season was released on DVD in region 1 on January 15, 2002 and in region 2 on November 27, 2000.
 The DVD includes all 12 episodes on three discs presented in full frame 1.33:1 aspect ratio.
 Special features on the DVD include a commentary track by creator Joss Whedon on "Welcome to Hellmouth" and "The Harvest", along with the original script for the episode.
-Other features include interviews with Joss Whedon and cast member David Boreanaz, with Whedon discussing the episodes "Witch", "Never Kill a Boy on the First Date", "Angel" and "The Puppet Show".
+Other features include interviews with Joss Whedon and cast member David Boreanaz, with Whedon discussing the episodes "Witch", "Never Kill a Boy on the First Date", "Angel", and "The Puppet Show".
 Also included are cast/crew biographies, DVD-ROM content, photo galleries, and series trailers.